Kevin Webster

 Kevin Webster is a fictional character from the British ITV soap opera Coronation Street.
 Portrayed by Michael Le Vell, the character first appeared on-screen during the episode airing on 19 October 1983.
 Le Vell was suspended from the soap in February 2013 due to allegations of sexual offences, with scenes he had already filmed cut from broadcast.
 Le Vell was found not guilty of all charges in September 2013, and briefly returned in early 2014, before taking another 3-month break from the show and returning once again.

-Kevin is protective of his two daughters Rosie Webster (Emma Collinge, Helen Flanagan) and Sophie Webster (Ashleigh Middleton, Emma Woodward, Brooke Vincent) and their mother Sally Webster (Sally Dynevor).
-His notable storylines have seen him have an on-and-off relationship and marriage with Sally, his affairs with Natalie Horrocks (Denise Welch) and Molly Dobbs (Vicky Binns), the latter of which resulted in the birth of his son Jack (Kyran Bowes) and subsequent second divorce from Sally.
-Kevin has since embarked on a romance with Jenny Bradley (Sally Ann Matthews).
-The relationship ended in 2015 after she kidnapped Jack.

-More recently, his storylines have focused on him caring for Jack after he was diagnosed with sepsis, requiring foot amputation and helping him with treatment.